Karrabin, Queensland: Education

 West Moreton Anglican College is a private primary and secondary (Prep-12) school for boys and girls at Keswick Road (27.5892°S 152.7049°E).
 In 2018, the school had an enrolment of 1,411 students with 101 teachers (99 full-time equivalent) and 73 non-teaching staff (67 full-time equivalent).

 There are no government schools in Karrabin.
-The nearest government primary schools are Walloon State School in neighbouring Walloon to the west, Leichhardt State School in Leichhardt in Ipswich to the south, and James Blair State School in Sadliers Crossing in Ipswich to the south-east.
+The nearest government primary schools are Walloon State School in neighbouring Walloon to the west, Leichhardt State School in Leichhardt in Ipswich to the south, and Blair State School in Sadliers Crossing in Ipswich to the south-east.
 The nearest government secondary school is Ipswich State High School in neighbouring Brassall to the east.

 Economy

 There are a number of homesteads in the locality, including: